How To Conceal Dark Circles With 4 Simple Steps

 The first step before applying concealer is to use a hydrating eye cream or eye gel under your eyes.
 The under eye area is very delicate and typically drier than other areas of the face, therefore, it’s crucial to hydrate that area well.
 I recommend using your ring finger to gently pat the primer all around your eyes in a light tapping motion.

-The first eye balm I recommend is Tula’s probiotic Glow & Get It Cooling & Brightening Eye Balm.
-This balm cools, hydrates, and helps brighten the look of dark circles.
-I love that it contains caffeine and provides a cooling effect to wake up my tired eyes.
+The first eye balm is Tula’s probiotic Glow & Get It Cooling & Brightening Eye Balm.
+This balm cools, hydrates, and helps brighten the appearance of dark circles since it contains caffeine.
+It also provides a cooling effect to wake up tired eyes/puffiness.

-The second eye cream I like is Cerave’s Under Eye Cream with Niacinamide.
-This eye cream serves as an under eye hydrator with ceramides and niacinamide to brighten and moisturize the under-eye area.
-Using this cream to act as a base for your concealer.
-I use mine daily and it helps promote the longevity of my concealee.
-It also helps minimize the appearance of fine lines with the help of hyaluronic acid.
+The second eye cream is afforable which is Paula’s Choice Vitamin C Eye Boost Cream.
+This eye cream serves as an under eye hydrator with vitamin C and peptides to help brighten and prevent aging aournd the under-eye area.
+I use this cream to act as a base for your concealer.
+I use mine daily, and it helps promote the longevity of my concealer.
+It also helps hydrate the eye area since it contains hyaluronic acid.

 Shop Tula’s Eye Brightening Balm HERE.